MrGrimod/emotion-recognition/README.md

 - Download the dataset from [here](https://www.b-tu.de/en/graphic-systems/databases/the-large-mpi-facial-expression-database).
 (You don't need to download all sets)

+- Create the raw dataset by running python create_dataset.py

 - Run label_data.py to create the labeled dataset python label_data.py

 - Train the data on raw and trained and compare the results python train_labeled/raw.py

 ## Requirements